TeresaSilverthorn/Lowlandpeat/README.md

-# R scripts associated with data-processing for the LowlandPeat 3 project
+# R scripts associated with data-processing for the LowlandPeat3 project

 Includes scripts for LP3+
 LP3+_peat_core_XRF